 Next we toured the sub recovery center.
 They can go to 2000 feet depth and rescue passengers off of a sunken sub.
 Got a coin there as well.

-Then we had a reception at Lloma point.
-It was nice-cocktails and heavy hors d’oeuvres.
+Then we had a reception at Point Loma.
+It was nice—cocktails and heavy hors d’oeuvres.
 I talked with a number of Marines.
 That was really cool.
-Then back to the hotel W to get some sleep.
+Then back to the W Hotel to get some sleep.